DevExpress/devextreme-documentation/concepts/05 Widgets/FileUploader/20 Upload Files/05 Client-Side Settings/10 Additional Parameters in a Request.md

-If the [uploadMode](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/uploadMode.md '/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadMode') is *"instantly"* or *"useButtons"*, you can add parameters to the URL by modifying the [uploadUrl](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/uploadUrl.md '/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadUrl') option.
+If the [uploadMode](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/uploadMode.md '/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadMode') is *"instantly"* or *"useButtons"*, you can add parameters to the URL by modifying the [uploadUrl](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/uploadUrl.md '/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadUrl') property.
 For example, the following code adds an employee ID and an office number:

 ---
 #####jQuery